microsoft/cpp_client_telemetry/docs/cpp-start-linux.md

-This tutorial guides you through the process of integrating the 1DS SDK (Beta) into your existing C++ Linux app or service.
+This tutorial guides you through the process of integrating the 1DS SDK into your existing C++ Linux app or service.

-## 1. Linux Prerequisites for building from source

-{% include_relative linux-setup-build.md %}

-## 2. Clone the repository
+## 1. Clone the repository

-1. Run `git clone https://github.com/microsoft/cpp_client_telemetry.git` to clone the repo.
+Run `git clone https://github.com/microsoft/cpp_client_telemetry.git` to clone the repo.
 If your project requires UTC to send telemetry, you need to add `--recurse-submodules` when cloning to tell git to add `lib/modules` repo.

-2. You will be asked your credentials to clone the repo, use your username and GitHub token.
+You will be asked your credentials to clone the repo.
+Use your username and GitHub token.

+## 2. Build all

+### Ubuntu and other Debian-based distros

+Run `build.sh` script in the root folder of the source tree.
+This will fetch the necessary build tools and build the SDK.
+You may be prompted for root password in order to install the build package.

+### RedHat / CentOS distros

+Run `source build-rhel.sh` then run `build.sh`.
+Older versions of RedHat require devtoolset-7 or above. devtoolset-7 - Developer Toolset is designed for developers working on CentOS or Red Hat Enterprise Linux platform.
+It provides current versions of the GNU Compiler Collection, GNU Debugger, and other development, debugging, and performance monitoring tools.

+### Using Docker for builds

+Docker on Windows can be used to build SDK in Docker image.
+Please refer to `build-docker.cmd` for details.

 ## 3. Integrate the SDK into your C++ project